limehouselabs/led-screens/content/docs/screens/stella-prototype/_index.md

 This screen is stored at Limehouse Labs and is working with our Novastar sender.

-It lives in 3 small flight cases, approximately 70 kg each.
+It lives in 3 small flight cases (940x600x750mm, ~70 kg each).
 Needs at least a small van to move.

 ## Photos